Alfresco/docs-alfresco/process-automation/latest/using/index.md

 ## Process Analytics

-> **Important:** Process Analytics is a Beta feature.
-This means it can only be used in a development environment for an experimental use case, and is not intended for production use.
-It may contain bugs or errors, and may be prone to breaking changes in the future based on Beta testing.
+> **Important:** Process Analytics is only applicable for use by Alfresco Activiti Enterprise customers who are self managed.
+It is not compatible for use with Process Automation.

 Process Analytics exposes a set of APIs that can be used to query business metrics about process instances and user tasks.
 The query language it uses is GraphQL.